wxy/SilentFeed/docs/CHROME_STORE_SUBMISSION.md

 **Chrome Web Store 提交时需要填写的权限理由（英文）**:

-#### 1. tabs
+#### 1. activeTab
 **Justification**:
-This permission is required to detect RSS feeds available on the current webpage.
-When users visit a website, the extension checks the page's HTML headers for RSS/Atom feed links and displays a notification icon if feeds are found.
+This permission is required to detect RSS feeds available on the current webpage when users explicitly interact with the extension.
+When users click the extension icon or interact with extension features, we check the active page's HTML headers for RSS/Atom feed links and display a notification icon if feeds are found.
 This allows users to quickly subscribe to feeds without manually searching for feed URLs.
-The extension only reads the page URL and feed link information from headers, and does not access page content or user input data.
+The extension only reads the page URL and feed link information from headers when the user actively engages with the extension, and does not access page content or user input data.

 #### 2. storage
 **Justification**: